Washington Metro signaling and operation: Train control

 The Automatic Train Supervision sub-system provides for headway management and proper interleaving of trains at junctions by speeding up or slowing down trains.
 The system works via a series of track mounted balises, which function as information beacons transmitting a speed code to the train as it passes overhead.
 Its designers intended its function to be non-vital, and for this reason, the design is not fail-safe.
 At no point can the ATC system override the maximum speed limit enforced by the cab signal system.

 Automatic Train Operation controls trains so that, between stations, they will move at the speed specified by the automatic train protection and automatic train supervision sub-systems.
-All Metro trains are manned by train operators who work the doors, make station announcements, and supervise the train.
+All Metro trains carry train operators who work the doors, make station announcements, and supervise the train.
 The train operator also can control whether the train operates in automatic mode or manual mode.
 From November 17, 1995 until January 6, 1996, Metro management required its employees to use the automatic mode at all times.
 During the Blizzard of 1996, however, there was a collision on January 6 that occurred when the ATS system failed to pick up proper instructions from the wayside communication system during a snowstorm, and defaulted to the highest speed.
 This speed would have been safe during dry weather, but because of ice or snow, trains required additional stopping distance, which was not provided for by the ATC system.

-From the June 2009 collision until 2015, Metrorail operators operated the trains exclusively in manual mode; the ATC system was restored to the Red Line in 2015.
-The automatic train protection system still limits the maximum speed of every train that is in revenue service.
+ATO resumed on the Red Line on December 15, 2024.
+ATO resumed on the Green and Yellow lines on May 23, 2025, and on the Blue, Orange, and Silver lines on June 15, 2025.

-An automated announcement system is equipped on the 7000-series rolling stock and is planned to be added to the 6000-series rolling stock once rehabilitation of those train cars is complete.
+An automated announcement system is equipped on the 7000-series rolling stock.

 Non-revenue tracks (storage tracks, tail tracks, yard tracks) are not equipped with ATC.
 Green signs with letters reading "START ATC" and "END ATC" mark the beginning and ending respectively of ATC territory.